Q: How do I get into a CTC program?

 A: Many CTC programs are competitive.
 Due to space and safety concerns, only a limited number of seats are available for each class.
 To improve your chances of being accepted into the program of your choice be sure to do the following:

 - Have consistently good attendance, not just the year you are applying to CTC but all through your school years.
 One of the goals of the CTC is to prepare students for post graduation success.
 An important characteristic to have is reliability and dependability.
 Good attendance in school is a good place to start.

 - Maintain a good GPA (grade point average).
 A consistently good GPA shows that you are willing to do the work that it takes to meet the expectations set in front of you

 - Show a positive attitude when you come for your shadow experience.
 A willingness to learn and grow is a key factor successful people possess.
 It is not necessary to have all the knowledge from the start but it is essential to be open to learning and to working hard.

 Q: How will I know if I got accepted?

-A: At the conclusion of the shadowing and application process in February, acceptance and wait-list letters are sent out, and a list is sent to each high school guidance department.
+A: At the conclusion of the shadowing and application process in February, acceptance and wait-list letters are sent out, and a list is sent to each high school counseling department.

 A: If you do not get accepted to the program you applied for you are still eligible to shadow and apply to other programs that have space available.
 You may also shadow and re-apply the following year if you are still within the appropriate grade levels.